millerStudentCouncil/millerStudentCouncil.github.io/hrComps.md

 <br/>
 #Homeroom Competitions
 ###The next homeroom competition is on November 6th.
+(Frozen T-Shirt Homeroom Competition)
 ###Homeroom reps, don't forget to choose representatives for the competition.

 <!--# Look At the Books Drive